viviRbi/vyNote/Javascript-notes.md

 - Lexical/Block scoping: variable only accessible within that nested function or that a block of code

 ### What are the different ways to declare global variables?
-- Declare a variable outside a function
+- Declare a variable outside a function (if use var, that variable becomes a part of the global object and can be access through window.varNAM)
 - Define a variable anywhere but do not write var, let, const before an assigment
 - Declare it using window.variableName or this.variableName